 Choose whether or not to include highlighting and notes in the print view.
 Depending on your browser, you may have to change print options to include background colors.

-Stephen M. Dore is an assistant public defender in the Juvenile Division of the Office of the Cook County Public Defender, where he concentrates in juvenile, civil, and mental health law.
+Stephen M. Dore is reginal counsel for the Illinois Department of Children and Family Services in Chicago.
 He is a member of the Chicago Bar Association.
-Mr. Dore received his B.A. in history from the University of Illinois and his J.D. from The John Marshall Law School.
+Mr. Dore received his B.A. from the University of Illinois and his J.D. from The John Marshall Law School.

 Thomas Esler is a solo practitioner in Skokie, with a primary focus on juvenile law.
 Mr. Esler received his B.A. from DePaul University and his J.D. from Loyola University Chicago School of Law.